 Health Indicator Report of Alcohol Consumption - Heavy Drinking

 NotesThe calculated variable for heavy drinking uses the definition "more than 14 drinks for men" and "more than 7 drinks for women".
 See Data Interpretation Issues for further information. [[br]][[br]]Notes regarding Utah Small Area data: *These rates are crude rates, not age-adjusted, given that the Healthy People 2020 Objective is based on crude rates. *Use caution when interpreting estimates marked with an asterisk (*) in the data table.
-They have a coefficient of variation >30% and are therefore deemed unreliable by Utah Department of Health standards. *Estimates marked with the symbol ** have been suppressed because the relative standard error is greater than 50%. *A description of the Utah Small Areas may be found on [http://ibis.health.utah.gov/resource/Help.html IBIS].
+They have a coefficient of variation >30% and are therefore deemed unreliable by Utah Department of Health standards. *Estimates marked with the symbol ** have been suppressed because the relative standard error is greater than 50%. *A description of the Utah Small Areas may be found on the [https://ibis.health.utah.gov/resource/Guidelines.html Methodology and Guidelines page].

 Data SourceUtah Data: Behavioral Risk Factor Surveillance System, Office of Public Health Assessment, Utah Department of Health